LackOfMorals/lackofmorals.github.io/_posts/2024-09-06-aura-query-api-ga.md

 Since the launch back in April, we've been hard at work on several improvements and we are always interested in your opinions to make the Query API better ( You can supply feedback on the Community Site or in the Drivers area of Discord ) .
 Here's what we have on the roadmap at the moment

-- Allow for management of transactions to allow for scenarios that require the successful execution of a group of statements where all succeed or none do with support for rollbacks.
+- Allow for management of transactions to allow for scenarios that require the successful execution of a group of statements where all succeed or none do with rollback support.
 - Use secure JWT for auth
+- Pagination of results
 - General performance improvements

 We'll also come back with examples in Python and JS to further illustrate how to use the Query API in applications.